Skip to main content

 Year 7

-This term begins with the Art Passport designed to introduce pupils to some of the fundamentals of studying and creating art.
-As the pupils arrive from various primary schools, their experiences vary and the Art Passport aims to align all pupils’ knowledge and understanding of various aspects of the subject.
-They will also consider, investigate and respond to the question, Is art a language?
-Through studying the artwork of the Ancient Egyptians.
+The Sharples Art Passport is designed to introduce pupils to some of the fundamentals of studying and creating art.
+As the pupils are coming from various primary schools, their experience in art across the different schools varies and the Sharples Art Passport aims to align all pupils’ knowledge and understanding of various aspects of the subject.

 Year 8

-Designed to introduce the pupils to the significance and meaning of artwork and its contextual relevance, this term, students will focus on an environmental issue – the destruction of the coral reef and ocean pollution, and learn about the contextual background of this issue and also about how artists are trying to represent this visually to make viewers more aware of these issues.
+This project is designed to introduce pupils to the significance and meaning of artwork, as well as its contextual relevance.
+As part of this, they will focus on an environmental issue—specifically, the destruction of coral reefs and ocean pollution.
+Pupils will explore the background and context of this issue and learn how artists are using visual representation to raise awareness and engage viewers with these important environmental concerns.
 They will begin to understand the purpose of art by looking at various artists from those who recorded natural history, to contemporary artists who focus on representing the human impact on the environment.
-They will look to develop their understanding of tonal value and develop pattern, texture and form using various media whilst also creating a 3D form in clay.

 Year 9